lykjohn/SEC-Python-Scraper/README.md

   <li>

-`report_type='annual'` means that we are interest in the annual term reports of a company.
+`report_type='annual'` means that we are interested in the annual term reports of a company.
 Quarter term reports may be obtained by specifying `report_type='quarter'`.
-In the example above, we are intered in Amazon's annual reports.
+In the example above, we are interested in Amazon's annual reports.

   </li>

   <li>

-`start_period=20100101` means that we are asking the algorithm retrieve data starting from 01/01/2010.
-Input the date as a numeric type with a 4 digit `year` followed by a 2 digit `month`, then a 2 digit `day`.
+`start_period=20100101` means that we are asking the algorithm to retrieve data starting from 01/01/2010.
+Input the date as a numeric type with a 4-digit `year` followed by a 2-digit `month`, then a 2-digit `day`.
 There is NO need to format the date with seperators such as '/' or '-'.
-The algorithm detects for leap years and non-valid dates, then guide you to input a valid one.
+The algorithm detects for leap years and non-valid dates, then guides you to input a valid one.

   </li>

   <li>

 `end_period=20201231` means that we are asking the algorithm retrieve data until 12/31/2020.
-Input the date as a numeric type with a 4 digit `year` followed by a 2 digit `month`, then a 2 digit `day`.
+Input the date as a numeric type with a 4-digit `year` followed by a 2-digit `month`, then a 2-digit `day`.
 There is NO need to format the date with seperators such as '/' or '-'.
-The algorithm detects for leap years and non-valid dates, then guide you to input a valid one.
+The algorithm detects for leap years and non-valid dates, then guides you to input a valid one.

   </li>